kai-niemi/roach-spring-boot/spring-boot-column-family/README.md

 # Testing Procedure

 In this sequence of operations we are updating the same record concurrently on different columns.
-With a single column family, it will fail with a 40001 error and with multiple column families, it will succeed.
+With a single column family, it will fail with a 40001 error and with multiple column family, it will succeed.

 ## Single Column Family Test